noud-github/pam-unixsock/pam_unixsock.8.md

 **hidden**
 :  when prompting for another authentication token, hide the input

 # Protocol

-**pam_unixsock** implements an extremely simple socket protocol whereby it passes an username, the PAM service, and the second token (i.e. **PROMPT**) (separated by new lines) to the Unix socket and then your server simply replies with a 0 or 1:
+**pam_unixsock** implements an extremely simple socket protocol whereby it passes an username, the PAM service, a potential password or second token (i.e. **PROMPT**) (separated by new lines) to the Unix socket and then your server simply replies with a 0 or 1:

     [pam_unixsock]   john_smith\n
     [pam_unixsock]   <pam_service>\n